Don’t delay in getting the care you need

-If you’re concerned about going into your doctor’s office in-person, ask if virtual appointments are available.
+If you’re concerned about going into your doctor’s office, ask if virtual appointments are available.

 Quick tips for virtual appointments